About The Location & History

 Thousands of people in the Oaxaca region remain isolated from medical care, and even those with access to government-staffed clinics often receive inadequate care.
 Women giving birth within the government medical system are often subjected to trauma through complete isolation from friends and loved ones, racial prejudice, over-crowded conditions, and highly interventionist obstetric policies.
 According to research published by the American National Library of Medicine, cesareans between 2008 and 2017 have increased in Oaxaca from 35.1% to 42.9%, comparable to the national average of 45.5% (Uribe-Leitz et al. 2019).
 Mexico has one of the highest cesarean delivery rates in the world, regardless of new government published guidelines to reduce their frequency in 2014.

-Casa Compasiva needs an Autoclave, which is a sterilization machine for devices and tools used during appointments and births.
-The machine is starting to fail and parts are no longer available.
-You can help us reach the goal of $2000 for this machine!
+we asked you to help us buy an Autoclave, which is a sterilization machine for devices and tools used during appointments and births.
+You helped us reach the goal of $2000 for this machine!
 Thank you for blessing vulnerable Mamas and babies!

 What Is The Initiative?

 Casa Compasiva is a Maternity Center that provides a caring alternative to the unacceptable birthing options for women in Oaxaca, Mexico.
 Since opening its doors in 2011, Casa Compasiva has worked to provide compassionate maternity care to the families of Oaxaca.

 Their staff uses holistic, evidence-based practices to care for mothers and babies from pregnancy until one year after delivery.
 The center provides pre-natal, health, nutrition, and exercise classes to help expecting mothers make the right decisions for the delivery and care of their infant.